Commissions & Fees Explained

 If I was in your shoes I’d be asking the same question, why do we need to charge admin fees if we’re already paid commission from the insurers?

-In a nutshell, commission is a percentage of the premium and can move up or down, whereas administration fees are fixed and provide guaranteed revenue for us - remember we're not a massive insurance company, we're a local professional services business.
+In a nutshell, commission is a percentage of the premium, whereas administration fees are fixed and provide guaranteed revenue for us - remember we're not a massive insurance company, we're a small local business just like many of our clients.

-If we're arranging a smaller value policy of $100-200 before government charges, the commission might only be $10-$30 so in that case we will need to charge a higher admin fee.
+If we're arranging a smaller value policy of around $300 before government charges, the commission might only be $30-60 so in that case we will need to charge a higher admin fee.

 The good news is that using an insurance broker won't necessarily cost you more!